 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-Here is a list of the Quality Improvement Organizations in each state we serve:

-• For Oregon and Washington, the Quality Improvement Organization is called Livanta BFCC QIO Program.
+• For Oregon the Quality Improvement Organization is called Livanta BFCC QIO Program.

 The Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
 This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
 The Quality Improvement Organization is an independent organization.
 It is not connected with our plan.